rust-lang/rust/text/2141-alternative-registries.md

     - `default_features`: whether the parent uses the default features of this dependency or not
     - `target`: on which target this dependency is needed
-    - `kind`: can be `normal`, `build`, or `dev` to be a regular dependency, a build-time dependency, or a development dependency
+    - `kind`: can be `normal`, `build`, or `dev` to be a regular dependency, a build-time dependency, or a development dependency.
+Note: this is a required field, but a small number of entries exist in the crates.io index with either a missing or null `kind` field due to implementation bugs.

 If a dependency's registry is not specified, Cargo will assume the dependency can be located in the current registry.
 By specifying the registry of a dependency in the index, cargo will have the